raunak-shr/VideoAnalytics/README.md

-# Video Analytics with YOLO
+# Video Analytics with YOLOv8

 This project focuses on utilizing the YOLO (You Only Look Once) object detection algorithm for video analytics.
 YOLO is a state-of-the-art, real-time object detection system that can detect multiple objects within images and videos swiftly and accurately.

 ## Overview

 This project leverages Python along with the YOLO algorithm to analyze videos, detect objects within them, and perform various analytics tasks.
-It provides functionalities such as:

-- Object detection within video streams.
-- Tracking of objects across frames.
-- Counting and logging of detected objects.
-- Integration with other analytics systems.
-- Customizable configuration options for different use cases.
+It provides functionalities such as Accident (implemented), Fire and Violence detection within video streams and saves the frames to a database (locally in the backend server as of now).

 ## Requirements

-- Python 3.x
+- Python 3.10
-- YOLO (You Only Look Once) algorithm implementation
+- YOLOv8 (You Only Look Once)from Ultralytics
-- OpenCV (Open Source Computer Vision Library)
 - Additional libraries as specified in the requirements.txt file